Research

 Built a natural language question-answering system using bottoms-up semantic parsing over the structured Knowledge Graph.
 By sequentially combining NER, intent extraction, and NLG templating, we translated text queries into database operations with auto-generated visualizations.
 Through distributed database optimization and automated indexing, maintained 150-200ms response times at 25,000 queries per second.
 Internal benchmarks showed higher accuracy than Amazon Alexa and Google on standard query batteries.

-Graphiq Knowledge Platform & Answering Engine Architecture
+Graphiq Ontology-Guided Knowledge Refinement and Answering Engine

 Academic Background